lyyvli/vpc/intl.en-US/Quick Start/Create an IPv6 VPC.md

     |**Name**|Enter a name for the VPC.The name must be 2 to 128 characters in length.
 It can contain letters, numbers, hyphens \(-\) and underscores \(\_\) and must begin with a letter.

 |
     |**IPv4 CIDR Block**|We recommend that you use an RFC private IP address range as the CIDR block of the VPC.    -   You can use the standard CIDR blocks: 192.168.0.0/16, 172.16.0.0/12, and 10.0.0.0/8, or their subnets as the IP address range of the VPC.
-If you want to use a subnet of a standard CIDR block as the IP address range of the VPC, you must use the CreateVpc API to create a VPC.
+If you want to use a subnet of a standard CIDR block as the IP address range of the VPC, you must call CreateVpc to create a VPC.

-    -   If you want to connect a VPC to another VPC, or to a local data center to build a hybrid cloud, we recommend that you use a subnet of the standard CIDR blocks as the CIDR block of the VPC, and make sure that the mask is no longer than /16.
+    -   If you want to connect a VPC to another VPC, or to an on-premises data center to build a hybrid cloud, we recommend that you use a subnet of the standard CIDR blocks as the CIDR block of the VPC, and make sure that the mask is no longer than /16.

-    -   If you only have one VPC and it does not need to communicate with a local data center, you can use any of the standard CIDR blocks or their subnets.
+    -   If you only have one VPC and it does not need to communicate with an on-premises data center, you can use any of the standard CIDR blocks or their subnets.

 **Note:** After a VPC is created, you cannot change its IPv4 CIDR block.